Parma, Michigan: Education

 The Parma Union School District served the village and surrounding rural areas until 1957, when it consolidated with other school districts to form the Western School District.
 High school students from Parma therefore currently attend Western High School, which Parma shares with nearby Spring Arbor and the western edge of Jackson.
 The high school, along with the junior high and district administration, are located 3 mi east of the village of Parma.
 One of the district's three elementaries, Parma Elementary School, is located on the south side of the village, near the site of the demolished Parma High School.
 The other two elementary schools are in the Spring Arbor area.
 When Parma Elementary was first built (in 1952), the Kindergarten class met in the Masonic Temple in Parma until the school was ready to open.
 The school opened mid year so the Kindergarten class of 1952 also attended the first half of First Grade in the Masonic Temple.

 Spring Arbor University is located about 6 mi away, while Albion College is 9 mi distant.
-Parma is also served by Jackson College.
+Parma is also served by Jackson College, located approximately 17 miles (27 km) away.

 Industry and commerce

 Parma is historically and traditionally an agricultural community, and most of the surrounding area remains used for that purpose.
-During the last 20 years, the farming atmosphere has been eroded by hints of urban sprawl from the Jackson area, as well as a general decline in the viability of family farming.
+During the turn of the century, the farming atmosphere has been eroded by hints of urban sprawl from the area, as well as a general decline in the viability of family farming.

-There are a handful of small manufacturing concerns in the area, located mostly along the Michigan Avenue corridor.
-The community scored quite a coup In the early 1990s, Michigan Automotive Compressors, Inc., an auto parts plant run by a Japanese company, was constructed here.